Camera and Lens Repairs

 (no parking restrictions incidentally should you wish to visit in person – but please make an appointment first).

-As you can see from the heading I have been running this business for 30 years now, before that I worked for KONICA cameras as a service technician and spares controller.
+As you can see from the heading I have been running this business for over 30 years now, before that I worked for KONICA cameras as a service technician and spares controller.

 I have always been interested in photography.
 I do occasionally get out and take photographs myself so I know how important it is to have a fully working camera.